AlthausKonstantin/RareEventEstimation/README.md

 - Numerical studies of all methods

 ## About
-This package was developed during my masters thesis and the publication of a paper about a new method for rare event estimation (the CBREE method).
+This package was developed during my master's thesis and the publication of a paper about a new method for rare event estimation (the CBREE method).
 Therefore this package contains multiple notebooks which produce the figures used in those two publications.
 For the exact location have a look at the  content section

 ## Content
 Here is an incomplete overview of the folder structure of the package.
 * If you are here to reproduce figures from the literature, the tree will point you to the right directory.
-If you run a notebook the in one of the `figures_*` folders, the underlying precomputed data is downloaded from [archive.org](https://archive.org/details/konstantinalthaus-rareeventestimation-data).
+If you run a notebook in one of the `figures_*` folders, the underlying precomputed data is downloaded from [archive.org](https://archive.org/details/konstantinalthaus-rareeventestimation-data).
 The data is encoded as `.json` files and you can have look at those online before loading them.
 Of course you can also compute the data yourself using the